The Forum on Peripherical Cities Presidency is the City of Nanterre

 Peripheral cities exchanging experiences and practices

-The UCLG Committee on Peripheral Cities, chaired by Jaime Zea Usca, Mayor of Villa El Salvador, Peru, aims to facilitate the exchange of experience and practices, and develop a common approach by peripheral cities.
+The UCLG Forum on Peripheral Cities, chaired by Jaime Zea Usca, Mayor of Villa El Salvador, Peru, aims to facilitate the exchange of experience and practices, and develop a common approach by peripheral cities.
 In March 2006, a Forum of Peripheral Cities took place where members looked at three main themes: Democratic governance of metropolises, a metropolis for all and the sustainable metropolis.

 Rethinking the notion of centrality

-The Committee brings together the members of the worldwide network ’Cities in the periphery & participatory democracy’.
+The Forum brings together the members of the worldwide network ’Cities in the periphery & participatory democracy’.
 It shows the need for recognition of the social and political situations of peripheral cities within their conurbations and within the world of cities.
 This does not mean opposition to the ’capital city’, but rather that it is necessary to question and rethink the notion of ’centrality’ in these urban zones.